DoubleLine's Gundlach says U.S. equities 'only game in town'

 He oversees roughly $53 billion of assets.

 Gundlach told Reuters in an interview that he believes the Japanese stock market looks like it might head higher again after its consolidation in recent months.
-Gundlach’s DoubleLine is still invested in the Nikkei, which has posted returns of more than 40 percent this year.
+Gundlach's DoubleLine is still invested in the Nikkei .N225, which has posted returns of more than 40 percent this year.

 “That’s the one market I am watching closely,” Gundlach said.